Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Introduction

-A key challenge in developing data-driven MARFE predictors is the lack of a large, expert-labeled ``ground truth'' dataset.
-Manual labeling is prohibitively time-consuming and subject to inter-expert variability.
-This work overcomes this bottleneck by proposing a principled, semi-supervised pipeline to generate physically consistent labels directly from machine data.
-In this work, we aim to propose a novel, physics-informed indicator for early MARFE prediction and disruption warning on the HL-3 tokamak.
-Our framework makes threefold contributions.
-First, to overcome the unreliability of raw visual data, we develop a three-stage high-fidelity label refinement pipeline that builds high-quality MARFE training targets from noisy camera streams.
-This process uses a physics-scored and weighted Expectation-Maximization (EM) algorithm to align visual cues with the underlying plasma state, defined by parameters such as core electron density ($n_{e}$), the normalized density $(f_G = n_e/n_g)$, and core electron temperature ($T_{e}$).
-Second, to capture the complex dynamics leading to instability, we model a short-horizon Neural ODE classifier, which is gated by physical constraints, ensuring its predictions remain physically plausible and improving its generalization capabilities.
-Such a concerted effort finally yields a calibrated probability, capable of decision support and closed-loop validation.
-Third, we deploy the framework on the HL-3 tokamak and validate its real-time inference capability.
-In summary, alongside predicting near-term MARFE worsening with physically consistent dynamics, the proposed physics-informed visual indicator can provide low-intrusion, geometry-based setpoints that are compatible with high-performance, long-pulse operation on devices such as ITER.
+This work aims to develop a physics-gated, continuous MARFE monitor for the HL-3 tokamak, by combining a physics-prior label-refinement pipeline with a continuous-time monitor model designed for closed-loop control feedback.
+The three-stage label refinement pipeline builds high-quality MARFE training targets from noisy camera streams.
+This process uses a physics-scored and weighted EM algorithm to align visual cues with the underlying plasma state, defined by parameters such as core electron density ($n_{e}$), the normalized density $(f_G = n_e/n_g)$, and core electron temperature ($T_{e}$).
+Second, to capture the complex dynamics leading to instability, we model a short-horizon Neural ODE monitor \cite{Chen2018NeurIPS,Rubanova2019NeurIPS,Kidger2020NeurIPS}.
+Particularly, the Neural ODE evolves a latent state over the $40$-ms prediction horizon, and a sigmoid gate $g(f_G, T_e)$ restricts the dynamics to physically plausible regions, broadly in the spirit of physics-informed learning \cite{Raissi2019JCP,Willard2022CSUR} but without imposing a partial differential equation loss.
+The label-refinement pipeline is further validated against an expert-reviewed $100$-shot subset by an HL-3 operations physicist.
+Lastly, we deploy the framework on the HL-3 tokamak and validate its real-time inference capability.
+In summary, alongside predicting near-term MARFE worsening with physically consistent dynamics, the proposed physics-informed visual monitor can support the generation of low-intrusion, geometry-based control targets that are compatible with high-performance, long-pulse operation on devices such as ITER.